What: eBay bicycle and outdoor gear retailer

 "We're trying to be as transparent as possible, we don't like to surprise our customers," Martin said.
 "They can trust that they're going to get something that's been gone through, inspected and kind of has that Pro's Closet stamp of approval."

 Years and at least four warehouses later, Martin's van has been replaced by a chic, cool gray warehouse in North Boulder filled with bikes, vintage furniture and quirky knick-knacks Martin has collected from -- you guessed it -- eBay.
 Five or so dogs, big and small, roam the warehouse.
 Mike, a brown boxer, lounges on the couch near the front door (he's in charge of customer service).

 Martin's black lab, Norman, rides to work each day behind Martin on his bike in a custom-made trailer.
-On Fridays, they stop for bagels, and Norman carries his all the way to work in
+On Fridays, they stop for bagels, and Norman carries his all the way to work in his mouth.

 Early in 2013, The Pro's Closet will expand into the unit next door on Broadway, adding 1,000 square feet to the already 4,000-square-foot space.
 The current shop stocks around 3,000 items on any given day, and around 1,700 get shipped out each week.

 But business is growing, and the shop needs more space for their in-house photography studio, eBay sales research team, inventory and shipping operations.